wizardling1/zj-tab.nvim/README.md

 </div>
 <br>

-A neovim plugin that automatically updates your [Zellij](https://zellij.dev) tab names to match the active buffer.
+A Neovim plugin that automatically updates your [Zellij](https://zellij.dev) tab names to match the active buffer.

 ## Features

-- Automatically renames the current Zellij tab when switching buffers, tabs, or terminals
+- Automatically renames the current Zellij tab when switching buffers, tabs, or terminals.
 - Optional [nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons) support for
-  file icons
+  file icons.
-- Preserves the pre-Neovim tab name and restores it on exit
+- Preserves the pre-Neovim tab name and restores it on exin.
+- Detects when Neovim is run outside of Zellij, and if so, doesn't attempt to rename tabs.

 ## Installation